Mary Graustein: Professor

 From 1917 to 1918, Dr. Mary Curtis taught at the College for Women at Case Western Reserve University in Cleveland, Ohio, From 1918 to 1920 she was an instructor and then until 1921 assistant professor at Wellesley College.
 In the summer of 1920 she returned to Leipzig, Germany.
 Mary's mathematical research did not go unnoticed.
-According to mathematician Judy Green:In a November 1920 letter extracted in the Bulletin of the AMS, the Italian geometer and historian of mathematics Gino Loria wrote to the American historian of mathematics D. E. Smith that 'Mary F. Curtis had established [a] remarkable result, that every rectifiable skew parabola is a helix” (27 (1921): 201).
-The extract from Loria’s letter referred to Curtis’s 1918 paper On the rectifiability of a twisted cubic and motivated her 1921 paper On skew parabolas.It was in Wellesley, on June 10, 1921, at the age of 37, that she married another mathematician William Caspar Graustein (1888-1941), who was born in Cambridge and teaching at Harvard when he met Curtis, one of his students.
+According to mathematician Judy Green:In a November 1920 letter extracted in the Bulletin of the AMS, the Italian geometer and historian of mathematics Gino Loria wrote to the American historian of mathematics D. E. Smith that 'Mary F. Curtis had established [a] remarkable result, that every rectifiable skew parabola is a helix" (27 (1921): 201).
+The extract from Loria's letter referred to Curtis's 1918 paper On the rectifiability of a twisted cubic and motivated her 1921 paper On skew parabolas.It was in Wellesley, on June 10, 1921, at the age of 37, that she married another mathematician William Caspar Graustein (1888-1941), who was born in Cambridge and teaching at Harvard when he met Curtis, one of his students.
 After their marriage and her subsequent name change, Mary Graustein took an academic leave of absence for two years before returning to teach at Wellesley College as assistant professor.
 There, from 1923 to 1929, she taught as an assistant professor.
 From 1926 to 1941, she and her friend and fellow mathematician Rachel Blodgett Adams, Ph.D., worked as tutors at Radcliffe College, work that she enjoyed, as quoted by Green.
-My tutorial work at Radcliffe consists of eleven ‘tutees.’
+My tutorial work at Radcliffe consists of eleven 'tutees.'
 I see each of them for an hour every other week.
-Three of them are Seniors; they and their theses on ‘Infinite Series,’ ‘Curve Fitting’ and ‘The Number System of Algebra’ do their bit to keep me busy.
+Three of them are Seniors; they and their theses on 'Infinite Series,' 'Curve Fitting' and 'The Number System of Algebra' do their bit to keep me busy.
 I enjoy the work and the girls.
 The Grausteins, who had no children, enjoyed travel and made a point of going to Italy every other summer to spend time in the Dolomites until the advent of World War II made such trips inadvisable.

 Later years

-Her husband, William Graustein, an assistant dean at Harvard, died tragically in an automobile accident on January 22, 1941 at the age of 52.
+Her husband, William Graustein, an assistant dean at Harvard, died in an automobile accident on January 22, 1941, at the age of 52.

 After his death, Mary Graustein taught at a series of institutions including Connecticut College, Hunter College in New York City, and Oberlin College in Ohio.

 In 1944 she was named assistant professor at Tufts College in Massachusetts.
 She was promoted to associate professor in 1950 and she remained there until she retired in 1955.
 After her retirement, she moved into the family home in Westminster and continued to pursue her love of travel.

 She died July 18, 1972 at 88 in Gardner, Massachusetts, and was buried in Mount Auburn Cemetery in Cambridge.